san antonio skyline

 Quartz is a crystalline form of a silicon diode and is the second most common mineral on the earth.
 As a mineral, quartz is durable and readily available, and this availability is why it’s often used as an alternative to granite for countertops.
 Quartz is also used in electronics, as well as several different construction applications.

-Where is quartz found naturally?
+Where is natural quartz found?

 Due to how common the mineral quartz is, it can be found all over the world.
 But, the two largest natural quartz mines are found in Arkansas and Brazil.
 The world’s largest piece of natural quartz was found in Brazil, weighing in at a whopping 44 tons.
 Quartz can also be readily found on beaches, in rivers and deserts, and on mountaintops anywhere in the world.